 Geovision PTZ Camera Setup & Controls

 Geovision cards can be used to control PTZ cameras.
-These setup instructions cover how to setup our PTZ-92E001 security camera to be controlled by one of our Geovision DVRs using a GV-NET card.
-The GV-NET card allows you to run RS-485 wire into your Geovision computer.
+These setup instructions cover how to set up our PTZ-92E001 security camera to be controlled by one of our Geovision DVRs using a GV-NET card.
+The GV-NET card allows you to run an RS-485 wire into your Geovision computer.
 RS-485 is a communication protocol for PTZ cameras.
 If you are using PTZ camera other than the one that we have documented in this article, you can still follow the general steps of these instructions but the protocol and baud rate that you configure may be different depending on the type of PTZ camera that you are using and the baud settings that are supported by your particular PTZ camera.

 PTZ Camera SetupFirst, follow these instructions to setup the PTZ camera.
-This link will open up a new browser window so that you can easily resume instructions on this page after the camera in configured.
+This link will open up a new browser window so that you can easily resume instructions on this page after the camera is configured.

 PTZ Camera Setup